eleanorkonik/concatenate/README.md

 ### Manual Installation

-- Download the latest `main.js, mainfest.json and styles.css` from releases.
+- Download the latest `main.js & mainfest.json` from [releases](https://github.com/eleanorkonik/concatenate/releases).
 - Create a new folder named 'obsidian-concatenate'
 - Place the three files in the folder (although honestly styles.css doesn’t matter)
 - Place the folder in your .obsidian/plugins directory